-Identification is recognizing that a given user is who he claims to be, whereas authentication is actually confirming that what he's saying is right.
+Identification is recognizing that a given user is who they claim to be, whereas authentication is actually confirming that what they're saying is right.

 Those are two strictly different notions.